galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 requirements](https://www.schengenvisainfo.com/who-needs-schengen-visa/) for
 traveling to EU**.
 If you need a visa application letter from the conference, please email the [organizers](mailto:gcc2024-org@gaggle.email).
+General travel advice is for example provided by the [US Department of State](https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/CzechRepublic.html) and the latest COVID-19 related information is available on the website of the [Ministry of Interior of the Czech Republic](https://www.mvcr.cz/mvcren/docDetail.aspx?docid=22239932&docType=ART#1).

 You can comfortably get to Brno by air, bus, car or train.